Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Listing packages using regex matching on names

-- Browsing packages with regex matching
+- Browsing using regex matching

-- Permanently purging removed packages
+- Completely purging removed packages

-- Clarifying auto/manual installation status
+- Managing auto/manual installation status

-- Performing system-wide upgrades
+- Performing a system-wide upgrade

 Advanced Package Management Operations